 Tenancy deposit protection rules

-protect it with an authorised scheme
+protect it with a deposit protection scheme

 give you certain written information about the scheme